Call For Papers

 Formatting instructions: All submissions must be in PDF format.
 Submissions are limited to nine content pages, including all figures and tables; additional pages containing the NeurIPS paper checklist and references are allowed.
 The page limit was increased to ensure that authors have space to address the checklist questions.
 You must format your submission using the NeurIPS 2021 LaTeX style file which includes a “preprint” option for non-anonymous preprints posted online.
 The maximum file size for submissions is 50MB.
 Submissions that violate the NeurIPS style (e.g., by decreasing margins or font sizes) or page limits may be rejected without further review.
 If your submission is accepted, you will be allowed an additional content page for the camera-ready version.

 Supplementary material: Authors may submit up to 100MB of supplementary material, such as appendices, proofs, derivations, data, or source code; all supplementary materials must be in PDF or ZIP format.
 Supplementary material should be material created by the authors that directly supports the submission content.
 Like submissions, supplementary material must be anonymized.
-To submit supplementary material, first upload your submission.
-You will then be able to upload supplementary material from the author console.
 Looking at supplementary material is at the discretion of the reviewers.

 Ethics review: Reviewers and ACs may flag submissions for ethics review.
 Flagged submissions will be sent to an ethics review committee for comments.
 Comments from ethics reviewers will be considered by the primary reviewers and AC as part of their deliberation.
 They will also be visible to authors, who will have an opportunity to respond.
 Ethics reviewers do not have the authority to reject papers, but in extreme cases papers may be rejected by the program chairs on ethical grounds, regardless of scientific quality or contribution.